Calven0914/springboot-order-management-api/README.md

 ## Next upgrades for microservices

 This project is intentionally built as a clean monolith first.
-A strong interview story is that you would split it into:
+A would split it into microservices later on:

 - `customer-service`
 - `catalog-service`